Rick Nicholls: Political career

 Nicholls ran in the 2011 Ontario general election as the Progressive Conservative candidate and flipped the riding of Chatham-Kent—Essex from the Liberal Party and remained in position for 11 years.

 While serving in the Official Opposition from 2011 to 2018, Nicholls served 4 years as the Opposition’s Shadow Cabinet in Community Safety and Correctional Services.
 In addition, he served as the Official Opposition Deputy Speaker.
 Since the 2018 election and until 2022, he served as the Government Deputy Speaker of the Ontario Legislative Assembly.

 Nicholls is an outspoken opponent of wind turbines.
 Alleging health hazards of wind turbines, he has called for a moratorium on their construction.

 In 2012, Nicholls called for a more thorough investigation into a massive fish kill incident along the shores of Lake Erie in early September 2012.

 He was re-elected in the 2014 election.
 Where he was the party's critic for Tourism, Culture, and Sport as well as Community Safety and Correctional Services.

 In 2015, during a debate about the province's new sexual education curriculum, Nicholls revealed that he does not believe in evolution, and he was not kidding when he said it was "not a bad idea" to stop teaching it in schools.
 His stance was met with criticism from other members of the PC Party.

 Following the 2018 election, Nicholls served as Deputy Speaker of the House.
 He was also on the Caucus Advisory Teams for Corrections and Community Safety, Ministry of the Attorney General, and the Ministry of Children, Community, and Social Services.

 Dismissal from Ontario Progressive Conservative caucus

 Nicholls was ejected from the caucus by Premier Doug Ford on August 19, 2021, for vaccine hesitancy, against the policy made by the party.
 Nicholls cited personal reasons, requiring clinical studies on long-term safety before mandatory injection.
 On October 5, 2021, he was removed from his role as deputy speaker, and announced that he would not seek re-election when his term expires in 2022.

 In December 2021, Nicholls joined the Ontario Party to become its first sitting member in the Legislative Assembly.

+Municipal Council Campaign

+On May 12, 2026, Nicholls officially registered as a candidate for Chatham-Kent Municipal Council in Ward 8.